wAOndering/exploratree/README.md

       - yaml: useful for searching and parsing the tree
       - glob.txt: retain all the full path of every file
       - txt: when used with sublime text [here](https://www.sublimetext.com/) can collapse and navigate like in any explorer
+      - pathOfOrigin.txt: contains the original path of where the initial directory came from
    - `exploratree-search`: browse the directory for specific key words and retrieve the full path

 1. **`exploratree-fakeDir`:**